cds-snc/notification-api/.github/ISSUE_TEMPLATE/bug-report-template.md

 # Expected Behavior
 A clear and concise description of what you expected to happen.

+# Actual Behavior
+Description of what happens for the purposes of reproducing the bug

 # Relevant Story
 If applicable, link the related story here.